shilaan/personal-website/content/filedrawer/_index.md

 {{< figure src="featured.jpg" >}}

 {{< toc hide_on="xl" >}}

 Hi, and welcome to My File Drawer!
 Here, you will find all 13 experiments I ran through my Stanford Qualtrics account.

+The phrase file-drawer problem was first coined by a distinguished psychologist several decades ago (Rosenthal, 1979)

 Here's a quick overview of how I got to 13 experiments in total: